topdoctors logo

 Do I have sacroiliac joint pain or a herniated disc?

 Sacroiliac joint pain and a herniated disc are two conditions with overlapping symptoms.
-Mr Amarjit Anand, a leading spinal surgeon, clarifies the symptoms of each condition, how a diagnosis is made and the treatment available.
+Mr Amarjit Anand, a leading spinal surgeon, clarifies the symptoms of each condition, how a diagnosis is made and the treatment available, so that you can know whether you have an issue with your sacroiliac joint or a herniated disc.

 A person's hand on their lower back to try and relieve back pain